danog/MadelineProtoDocs/docs/API_docs/methods/messages.getHistory.md

 # Warning: flood wait
 **Warning: this method is prone to rate limiting with flood waits, please use the [event handler, instead &raquo;](/docs/UPDATES.html#async-event-driven)**

-Gets back the conversation history with one interlocutor / within a chat
+Returns the conversation history with one interlocutor / within a chat

 ### Parameters: